snikch/jquery.dirtyforms/README.md

 	// Customize the title and message.
 	// Note that title is not supported by browser dialogs, so you should
-	// not set it if you are not using a custom dialog.
+	// only set it if you are using a custom dialog or dialog module.
 	$('form').dirtyForms({
 		dialog: { title: 'Wait!' },
 		message: 'You forgot to save your details.
 If you leave now, they will be lost forever.'